renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Keyboard.md

-* Voice-manager: the foundation for some of the more advanced features, basically it keeps track of the currently playing notes, their designated instrument and track + it eliminates the potential problem of stuck notes when you're changing octave from within Renoise while pressing one or more keys...
+* Voice-manager: the foundation for some of the more advanced features, basically it keeps track of the currently playing notes, their designated instrument and track + it eliminates the potential problem of stuck notes when you're changing octave from within Renoise while pressing one or more keys
 * Upper and lower range, to create a split keyboard (so you don't have to edit your instrument to achieve this)

 ## Links